 "Lyda Krewson, vote yes!" a few dozen people shouted across the packed room at the city's new mayor, who just months into her job is facing an intense pressure that has been here for years.

-In the streets, throngs of protesters during the past week have called on her and her government to get serious about overhauling a local police force that they say is racist, abusive and unjust.
+In the streets, throngs of protesters have called on her and her government to get serious about overhauling a local police force that they say is racist, abusive and unjust.

 The powerful police union and its supporters want her to do just the opposite: come out strongly in support of the police and condemn the protesters, who have smashed windows and disrupted commerce.

 And on this day, in this meeting, a fellow lawmaker and a room full of people who supported the protests were urging her to approve a hastily drafted body camera trial program for police officers — something that she supports but that she thinks needs careful consideration and budgeting.

 "I'll vote today in favor of body cameras, but is there any way we can actually go about this in a proper way?" she finally said.